 Mayer Brown strongly encourages every lawyer to participate in the pro bono program and provides credit for the hours they donate.
 In the United States, we are a signatory to the “Law Firm Pro Bono Challenge,” which commits us to devote 3 percent of total billable time to pro bono work.
 We are also a signatory to the “UK Joint Protocol on Pro Bono Work,” which stipulates that pro bono legal work must be carried out to the same standard as chargeable work.

-Our program is managed by three lawyers who work closely with the Global Pro Bono Committee—which is made up of lawyers from every office and almost every practice—as well as with the firm’s local and regional pro bono committees to ensure a robust and diverse pro bono program.
+Our program is managed by a Pro Bono Director in the United States and a CSR Manager in the United Kingdom, and it is overseen by the firm’s Global Pro Bono Committee, which is made up of lawyers from every office and almost every practice.
+In addition, there are local and regional pro bono committees to ensure a robust and diverse pro bono program.

 Our Pro Bono Work

 The guiding purpose of our program is to use the resources of one of the world’s largest law firms to attack systemic problems.
 We have formalized projects that allow us to maximize impact while still encouraging our lawyers to find individual cases and issues of importance to them.